novasearch/SLVideo/README.md

 ### Locally

 We recommend using an Ubuntu system to run SLVideo locally.
+If you want to run on a Windows system you may need to adjust the code.

 First, you need to clone this repository: